cprewit/bits/README.md

 # Optimized Module Groupings

-An Optimized Module Grouping (OMG) is a group of modules that make up a specific application.
+An Optimized Module Grouping (OMG) is a group of modules that are packaged together to make up a specific application.

 BITS uses OMGs to distribute groups of modules to the system.
 OMGs consist of a base version and a group of modules.
-When the OMG is loaded, the base will upgrade to the base in the OMG, install all the modules, and load them.
+When the OMG is loaded, the base will upgrade to the base version included in the OMG, install all the included modules, and load them.

 ---

 # Scopes

-Bits uses an attribute based architecture for access control.
+BITS uses an attribute based architecture for access control.
 Each user is assigned a set of scopes.
 The user is then only able to make requests or receive events that are tagged with the same scope as the request or event is tagged with.
-Normally, when a request or event listener is added the message center, the author specifies the scopes attribute in the second parameter.
+Normally, when a request or event listener is added to the message center, the author specifies the scopes attribute in the second parameter.

 ex